 ECOLOGICALLY DIVERSE AND FUNCTIONALLY IMPORTANT

 Recognizing that wetlands are integral to watershed health in Alberta and to the achievement of all three goals of the Water for Life strategy, the Government of Alberta released a new Alberta Wetland Policy in 2012.
-As of summer 2014, the interim policy and restoration/compensation guide will be phased out.
-They will be replaced by the new Alberta Wetland Policy and tools and systems enabled under that policy.
+As of summer 2014, the interim policy and restoration/compensation guide was phased out and replaced by the new Alberta Wetland Policy and tools and systems enabled under that policy.
 The wetland policy applies to all natural wetlands in Alberta including: bogs, fens, swamps, marshes, shallow open water, restored natural wetlands and wetlands that have been constructed for the purpose of wetland replacement (Government of Alberta 2013).

 Properly defined, a wetland consists of land that is saturated with water long enough to promote the formation of water altered soils, growth of water tolerant vegetation, and biological activity adapted to a wet environment (Government of Alberta 2013).